temideveloper/Rs-App-Guides/TrackMi/README.md

 When the job is started, the first line will show `Job running`.

-When the job is stopped, the first line wil lshow  `Job not running`.
+When the job is stopped, the first line will show  `Job not running`.

 ![map_perm](img/map_perm.png)